 In our Secondary Department, from ages 11-16, Middle Years Programme (MYP) offers learners the opportunity to explore eight different subject groupings, from a holistic perspective.
 By holistic, we mean character-driven, skill-based, interdisciplinary, conceptual, and contextual.
 We prioritize rich teacher learner relationships, small class sizes, and meaningful, critical and creative engagement in all of our classes.
 Students in MYP1 – 3 study the following subjects:

 • English Language and Literature

 Subject Selection Guidelines

-- Years 10 and 11 students have more flexibility in their subject choices.
+- MYP4 and 5 students have more flexibility in their subject choices.
 Some of these choices include specialising in a particular science or sciences, such as Biology, Physics or Chemistry, dropping either French or Kiswahili, or adding a particular social studies course, such as Geography or History.

 - Every science unit has a practical lab element.

 - All students are expected to spend at least three years learning an instrument of their choosing.

 - Design and Technology involves the use of ICT skills, in addition to a wide range of technologies such as 3D Printers and Raspberry Pi.